Fluctuating landscapes and heavy tails in animal behavior: Data-driven analysis reveals heavy tails in C. elegans behavior: the role of adaptation

-We infer time-dependent drift and diffusion coefficients in overlapping windows, defined to be long enough to equilibrate the fast dynamics but short enough such that the steady-state distribution does not change significantly (see Appendix A).
-Interestingly, the time evolution of the effective potential landscape, Fig.\,\ref{fig:2}(a), shows that worms slowly adapt their search strategy by increasingly performing runs, in agreement with previous studies \cite{Hills2004,Gray2005,Salvador2014,Calhoun2015,Hums2016,Flavell2020}.
-Over time, the ``run-and-pirouette'' random walk is therefore biased to explore further away in search of food.
-Notably, this explicitly time-dependent model is sufficient to quantitatively reproduce the heavy tail of the first passage time distribution and the nontrivial long-range correlations exhibited by real worms, Fig.\,\ref{fig:2}(b).
+Time-dependent drift and diffusion coefficients are inferred as described in Appendix A. The resulting potential landscape evolves as shown in Fig.\,\ref{fig:3}(a), validating the hypothesis that worms slowly adapt by increasingly performing runs, in agreement with Refs.~\cite{Hills2004,Gray2005,Salvador2014,Calhoun2015,Hums2016,Flavell2020}.
+Over time, the ``run-and-pirouette'' random walk is indeed biased to explore further away.
+Notably, time dependency is sufficient to reproduce heavy tails and long-range correlations exhibited by the worms, Fig.\,\ref{fig:3}(b).